Angelina Jolie, Brad Pitt’s Daughter Shiloh Jolie-Pitt Sports New Short Hairstyle Amid Transgender Rumors

 “She wants to be a boy.
 So we had to cut her hair.
 She likes to wear boys’ everything.
 She thinks she’s one of the brothers.”

-Chatting with Oprah Winfrey two years previously, Pitt revealed that his daughter preferred to be clled John at that time.
+Chatting with Oprah Winfrey two years previously, Pitt revealed that his daughter preferred to be called John at that time.

 “[Shiloh] only wants to be called John.
 John or Peter.
 So it’s a Peter Pan thing,” said Brad.